 If you don’t have a canner or a steam canner, you can still can pickles!
 You’ll need a deep stock pot, big enough for the jars and an extra 4 inches of space above them for boiling water.
 The cans have to be completely submerged.

 You’ll also need to use a metal or silicone rack to separate the jars from the stock pot, because placing them right on the bottom may cause them to crack or break.
+Get to know if pickles need to be refrigerated.

 Now that you’ve learned how pickles are made, try more of our best pickled recipes, from dill pickle canning recipes to all our other favorite types of pickles.

-"Waste not, want not" has always been smart advice—especially when it produces pickled watermelon rind that's so refreshing.
+types of pickles and this for sure is one of a kind!
 Serve these straight out of the jar at your next backyard barbecue, and be prepared for all your guests to ask for this pickling recipe.

 Go to Recipe